trixi-framework/TrixiParticles.jl/rigid_contact_main_port_plan.md

 - keep `main`'s rigid-rigid `interact!`,
 - refactor it to use the shared normal-force helper,
-- and only enable tangential terms for rigid-rigid if the implementation is fully correct in this PR.
+- and keep rigid-rigid normal-only in this PR.

+The unacceptable state is:

+- rigid-rigid becoming a no-op.

-If tangential rigid-rigid behavior is not finished here, the acceptable interim state is:
+The acceptable interim state is:

 - rigid-rigid still works,
 - rigid-rigid still uses normal-only forces,
-- the shared runtime model is richer,
+- shared normal-force logic is factored out,
-- and the tangential pieces are wired only where they are actually correct.

-The unacceptable state is:

-- rigid-rigid becoming a no-op.
+- and no dormant tangential/friction API is introduced yet.

 ### Diagnostics to add in this PR

-Port the per-system diagnostics introduced by the branch:

-- `contact_count`
-- `max_contact_penetration`

-These should be maintained in a way that works for both rigid-wall and rigid-rigid contact.

-Port the corresponding output support:
+Port the corresponding output support for `contact_count` and `max_contact_penetration`:

 - VTK fields in `src/io/write_vtk.jl`
 - metadata export in `src/io/io.jl`